 Multiple Myeloma Symptoms

-The symptoms of multiple myeloma may vary by patient, with the early stages of myeloma often presenting no visible symptoms or signs.
-The symptoms of myeloma may be vague or similar to those of the other conditions.
-Certain myeloma symptoms may also be the result of complications of the disease.
+Multiple myeloma symptoms may vary by patient, with the early stages of myeloma often presenting no visible symptoms or signs.
+When present, the symptoms of multiple myeloma may be vague or similar to those of the other conditions.
+Certain multiple myeloma symptoms may also be associated with complications of the disease.
 Remember that not all individuals with myeloma will have symptoms and that it is unusual for any one individual to have all of these symptoms.
-In addition, advances in treatment allow for symptoms to be prevented and managed.
+In addition, advances in treatment options allow for multiple myeloma symptoms to be managed or prevented.

 The most common multiple myeloma symptoms may include: